asenyaev/opencv-python-rolling/README.md

 #### Manual debug builds

-In order to build `opencv-python` in an unoptimized debug build, you need to side-step the normal process a bit.
+In order to build `opencv-python-rolling` in an unoptimized debug build, you need to side-step the normal process a bit.

 1. Install the packages `scikit-build` and `numpy` via pip.
 2. Run the command `python setup.py bdist_wheel --build-type=Debug`.